Get to Know the Millennial Homebuyer

-If you’re a real estate agent, then millennials likely account for a big chunk of your client base.
-In fact, according to the latest data from the National Association of REALTORS®, millennials make up a whopping 38% of all homebuyers nationally.
+In fact, according to the latest data from the National Association of REALTORS®, younger millennials make up a whopping 70% of all first-time homebuyers nationally while 46% of older millennials were first-time home buyers.

-Additionally, new data from Realtor.com shows that 68% of millennials have been able to save more thanks to shelter-in-place orders.
+Additionally, new data from Realtor.com shows that 68% of millennials were able to save more thanks to shelter-in-place orders.
 Despite this, 45% still plan to get help from family or friends when buying a house.

 How millennials shop for homes